yarons/virtualbox/src/VBox/ValidationKit/utils/TestExecServ/vboxtxs-readme.txt

    type above) and import it into the registry:
      nat)   start C:\Apps\vboxtxs-nat.reg
      other) start C:\Apps\vboxtxs.reg
+10. Add vboxtxs in task scheduler and create an exception for windows defender by running the script (use connection type from step 9) as Administrator: nat)   C:\Apps\vboxtxs-add-task-nat.cmd other) C:\Apps\vboxtxs-add-task.cmd
-10. Make sure that the CD-ROM location is assigned to D: (via "Disk Management").
+11. Make sure that the CD-ROM location is assigned to D: (via "Disk Management").
-11. reboot / done
+12. reboot / done
-12. Do test.
+13. Do test.

 NT 3.1 and 3.x tricks:
 - Make sure the file system is NTFS.
 Observed issues converting 2GB partitions,